cmayrhofer/code-kata-decorators/README.md

 In the first exercise you should write a decorator which logs the execution time of a function.
 The decorator should be called `log_execution_time` and has to be defined within the `exercises/exercises.py` file.

 The second decorator should catch the `Exception`, log it to `CRITICAL` and raise the `Exception` again.
+The name of the decorator has to be `catch_exceptions` and must also be defined in `exercises/exercises.py`

 ## Test Solutions